punkerpunker/captcha_solver/README.md

 # Captcha Solver
 This module built to simplify the process of training NN to solve text captcha.
+(Cyrillic captcha is also available)

 ## Using of pre-existing model for captcha from fssp.gov.ru